-Emily Ludolph writes about business, history, and culture.
+Emily Ludolph is a director at West Wing Writers.
 She has published in The New York Times, The Atlantic, Artsy, Airmail, Eye on Design, JSTOR Daily, Quartz, Narratively, TED Online and Design Observer.
-She is the host of a live show and podcast called Dedicate It.

 Picking up the pieces after a major career blow can be fraught with obstacles and self-doubt.
 We spoke to a handful of creatives about lessons learned and how they managed to come out on the other side after an apparent crash-and-burn moment.